tel: +48 888 99 98 98

 Disadvantages of neodymium magnets:

-• Health risk arising from small pieces of magnets pose a threat, if swallowed, which is particularly important in the aspect of protecting young children.
-It's also worth noting that tiny parts of these magnets have the potential to complicate diagnosis in case of swallowing.
+• Possible danger to health from tiny fragments of magnets pose a threat, if swallowed, which is crucial in the aspect of protecting young children.
+Furthermore, miniscule components of these magnets are able to hinder the diagnostic process in case of swallowing.

 Neodymium magnets can become demagnetized at high temperatures.